About Your Nephrectomy or Adrenalectomy Surgery

 Figure 1.
 Your kidney

 Figure 2.
-Your urinary system and adrenal glands
+Your kidneys and adrenal glands

-Laparoscopic or Robotic Surgery
+Laparoscopic or robotic surgery

 This section will help you get ready for your surgery.
-Read it when you surgery is scheduled.
+Read it when your surgery is scheduled.
 Refer to it as your surgery gets closer.
 It has important information about what to do to get ready.

-As you read through this section, write down questions to ask your healthcare provider.
+As you read this section, write down questions to ask your healthcare provider.

-Getting ready for surgery
+Getting ready for your surgery

 You and your care team will work together to get ready for your surgery.
 Help us keep you safe by telling us if any of these things apply to you, even if you’re not sure.

-These are examples of medications.
+These are examples of medicines.
 There are others.

-Be sure your healthcare provider knows all the medications you’re taking.
+Always be sure your healthcare providers know all the medicines and supplements you’re taking.

 • Aspirin